 The Wall of Distinction recognizes distinguished alumni, staff and community members of the East Syracuse Minoa School District who demonstrate the importance of making a contribution to our society, community or a field of work.
 The Foundation hosts an Induction Ceremony and presents commemorative display plaques to the honorees and to the school district.
-Nominations are being accepted now through September 15, 2019 for those being honored in Spring 2020.
+Nominations are being accepted now through September 15, 2023 for those being honored in February/March 2024.

 (Google doc, requires google account, you will be prompted to "make a copy")

 Images from Induction Ceremonies: